 }

-• Remember to add the SQS_QUEUE_URL environment variable with your queue's URL.
+Remember to add the environment variable SQS_QUEUE_URL with the URL of your queue.

-• For everything to work normally, we must associate an IAM Role to this function that allows it to publish messages to the queue:
+To ensure everything works properly, you must associate an IAM Role with this function that allows publishing messages to the queue:

-→ At the end, we'll receive this result indicating that the message is in our queue:
+→ Finally, we will receive this result, which indicates that the message is in our queue:

 Step 4: Configure a Consumer